Arthur Hallam: Friendship with Tennyson

-During the Christmas holidays, Hallam visited Tennyson's home in Somersby, Lincolnshire; on 20 December he met and fell in love with Tennyson's eighteen-year-old sister, Emilia, who was just seven months younger than Hallam.
+During the Christmas holidays, Hallam visited Tennyson's home in Somersby, Lincolnshire; on 20 December he met and fell in love with Tennyson's eighteen-year-old sister, Emilia, who was seven months younger than Hallam.

 Hallam spent the 1830 Easter holidays with Tennyson in Somersby and declared his love for Emilia.
 Hallam and Tennyson planned to publish a book of poems together: Hallam told Mrs Tennyson that he saw this "as a sort of seal of our friendship".
 Hallam's father, however, objected, and Hallam's Poems was privately published and printed in 1830.
 In the summer holidays, Tennyson and Hallam travelled to the Pyrenees (on a secret mission to take money and instructions written in invisible ink to General Torrijos who was planning a revolution against the tyranny of King Ferdinand VII of Spain).
 In December, Hallam again visited Somersby and became engaged to Emilia.
 His father forbade him to visit Somersby until he came of age at twenty-one.

 In February 1831, Tennyson's father died, with the result that Tennyson could no longer afford to continue at Cambridge.
-In August, Hallam wrote an enthusiastic article 'On Some of the Characteristics of Modern Poetry, and on the Lyrical Poems of Alfred Tennyson' for the Englishman’s Magazine.
+In August, Hallam wrote an enthusiastic article "On Some of the Characteristics of Modern Poetry, and on the Lyrical Poems of Alfred Tennyson" for the Englishman's Magazine.
 He introduced Tennyson to the publisher Edward Moxon.

-In February 1832, Hallam visited Emilia: 'I love her madly,' he wrote.
-She was charmed by his 'bright, angelic spirit and his gentle, chivalrous manner.'
+In February 1832, Hallam visited Emilia: "I love her madly", he wrote.
+She was charmed by his "bright, angelic spirit and his gentle, chivalrous manner".
 In July Tennyson and Hallam travelled to the Rhine.
 In October Hallam entered the office of a conveyancer, Mr Walters, of Lincoln's Inn Fields.
 In December, thanks largely to Hallam's support and practical help, Tennyson's second volume of poetry was published.
 Hallam again spent Christmas at Somersby.